gardener/gardener/docs/proposals/14-reversed-cluster-vpn.md

 There is another restriction: in case shoot clusters are configured to be seed clusters this network range must not overlap with the "parent" seed cluster.
 If the parent seed cluster uses `192.168.128.0/22` the child seed cluster can for example use `192.168.132.0/22`.
 Grandchildren can however use grandparent IP address ranges.
 Also 2 children seed clusters can use identical ranges.

 This slightly adds to the restrictions described in the current solution outline.
-In that the arbitrary chosen `192.168.123.0/24` range is resticted.
+In that the arbitrary chosen `192.168.123.0/24` range is restricted.
 For the purpose of this implementation we propose to extend that restriction to `192.168.128.0/17` range.
 Most of it would be reserved for "future use" however.
 We are well aware that this adds to the burden of correctly configuring Gardener landscapes.

 We do consider this to be a challenge that needs to be addressed by careful configuration of the Gardener seed cluster infrastructure.
 Together with the `192.168.123.0/24` address range these ranges should be automatically blocked for usage by shoots.